-Looking for a lodge at Applegrove Country Park in North Yorkshire?
-This popular retreat offers luxury resort standards for couples and families who wish to explore the sands of Scarborough.
+Applegrove Country Park in North Yorkshire is a popular retreat offers luxury resort standards for couples and families who wish to explore the sands of Scarborough.
 Only a few miles away from the popular seaside town, this quiet and scenic park mimics local greenery and is close to the village of Burniston.
 This exclusive park may appeal to couples looking for North Yorkshire walks, or families looking to get closer to Scarborough’s main attractions.

 Applegrove Country Park is designed with peaceful living standards in mind and is far from busy towns and roads.
 However, visitors may still find the local links and trails convenient to access.
 It is a popular park in the region, not only offering clear access to Scarborough, but further attractions and sites of interest inland across North Yorkshire.
 It may appeal to holidaymakers looking for a natural escape, while still close to some of the bigger resorts in the North.